For us, this grand and very charming house sums up all that's best about rustic living.

 The dining area is on a slightly raised level.
 Decoration includes antiques, door lintels are handcarved and there's a fresh smell of wood polish.
 A glass-fronted fireplace adds to the cozy feel of the place

 Alongside is a more informal breakfast or dining room.
 It has floor-to-ceiling glass windows and access to a fabulous terrace.

 The terrace is part-shaded, part in sun and furnished for meals or just relaxing.
 It overlooks the swimming pool below, gardens with a large palm tree, and the views are prettiness itself: the sunlit valley and tree-hung limestone sierra.
 It's tremendously rugged mountain scenery.

 Access to and from the kitchen, which is top-class, is convenient for all the dining areas.

-There are six bedrooms, all upstairs.
+There are nine bedrooms, 6 upstairs and the other three on a lower level accessed from a terrace.
 Thanks to the altitude, Grazalema is not usually too hot, but bedrooms do have air conditioning if required.
 Floors are of smooth terracotta tiling and the bedlinen is of smooth cotton.